NunoSempere/nunosempere.github.io/index.md

 ## Welcome

 Welcome to Nuño's lair, with an axiomatic flair for the dramatic, the mathematic, the logical, the philosophical.
-I am Nuño Sempere, and this where I will keep those projects of mine which I consider worthy.
+I am Nuño Sempere, and this is where I will keep those projects of mine which I consider worthy.

 ### Calibration